swvanderlaan/MetaGWASToolKit/README.md

 ### Introduction
 A ToolKit to perform a Meta-analysis of Genome-Wide Association Studies.
 Can be used in conjunction with [**GWASToolKit**](https://github.com/swvanderlaan/GWASToolKit).
-This repository contains a ToolKit to perform a Meta-analysis of Genome-Wide Association Studies (MetaGWASToolKit): various scripts in Perl, BASH, and Python scripts to use in meta-analysis of GWAS of any number of cohorts.
+This repository contains a ToolKit to perform a Meta-analysis of Genome-Wide Association Studies (**MetaGWASToolKit**): various scripts in Perl, BASH, and Python scripts to use in meta-analysis of GWAS of any number of cohorts.

 Scripts will work within the context of a certain Linux environment (in this case a CentOS7 system on a SUN Grid Engine background).

 All scripts are annotated for debugging purposes - and future reference.
-The only script the user should edit is the `qsub_metagwastoolkit.sh` script, and two text-files: `meta_configuration.conf` (a configuration file with some system and analytical settings), and `meta_files.list` (containing a list of all the GWAS datasets).
+The only script the user should edit is the `metagwastoolkit.qsub.sh` script, and two text-files: `metagwastoolkit.conf` (a configuration file with some system and analytical settings), and `metagwastoolkit.list` (containing a list of all the GWAS datasets).

-The installation procedure is quite straightforward, and only entails three steps consisting of command one-liners that are *easy* to read.
+The installation procedure is quite straightforward, and only entails four steps consisting of command one-liners that are *easy* to read.
 You can copy/paste each example command, per block of code.
 For some steps you need administrator privileges.
 Follow the steps in consecutive order.

 ```
 these `mono-type font` illustrate commands illustrate terminal commands.
 You can copy & paste these.